Clinical Trials (PDQ®)

 Further Study Information

-- Non-myeloablative allogeneic HSCT can be performed safely in these patient populations, but disease recurrence is common and new approaches to enhance the antitumor effect of this therapy are needed.
+- Allogeneic HSCT can be performed safely in these patient populations, but disease recurrence is common and new approaches to enhance the antitumor effect of this therapy are needed.
 NK mediated killing appears to confer improved outcomes after HSCT for patients with AML and ALL, and NK cell infusions have induced complete remissions in patients with AML.

 - Preclinical data demonstrates that activated NK cells readily kill pediatric solid tumors and leukemias, that large numbers of activated NK cells can be generated ex vivo using artificial APCs and that the post-transplant period may be favorable for expansion and survival of adoptively transferred NK cells.